Akashkilledar/trendy-footwear/README.md

 ---

-Enjoy using CoolFootwear!
+Enjoy using Trendy Footwear!
 If you have any questions or feedback, feel free to reach out.
 Happy shopping! 👟

 ***Just copy everything inside the code block, and you're good to go!***